What is Op-Med?

 Can I include photos in my piece?

-You are welcome to send along photos if you have permission to use them.
+You are welcome to send along photos if you have permission to use them in this manner.
 Please include credits when applicable.
 We reserve the right to change photos if we find something better suited.

 Who sees what I write?